 As explained in the prior sections, exactly how and when the polling is performed is controlled by the settings on the interface element the SNMP interface matches in that package.
-If a SNMP interface does not match the criteria of any interface element in a package, default used, unless useCriteriaFilters is set to true in the top level element, in which case negrormed.
+If a SNMP

 Chapter 34.
 OpenNMS Horizon Administration

 This section describes administrative tasks, such as shutdown and restart, you may need to perform with your OpenNMS Horizon instance.